Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <p> As a quick break from the workflow, these next few steps will describe some parameters used in creating raster datasets as well as general information on the raster data format.  </p> <br>

-<p> Rasters are stored in a grid, which is composed of a series of rows and columns filled with values that create a matrix.
+<p> Raster datasets exist in the form of a grid, which is composed of a series of rows and columns.
 Rasters can also exist in rectangular form, though other irregular shapes would not be feasible since they cannot be stored in a row and column form easily.
 Tiny pixels organized in the grid serve as cell values, which quantify the raster.    </p> <br>

 <p> The amount of data a raster can store depends upon its bit number.
 An 8-bit raster can contain 255 values, a 16-bit raster can contain 65535 values, and a 32-bit raster can contain 4294967295 values.
 With the LAS Dataset to Raster tool you created a 32-bit signed raster.  </p> <br>